-HONR 2000G Distinguished Fellowships (3 credits) This course will preview a range of distinguished fellowships Rhodes, Marshall, Truman, Goldwater, Fulbright, and others.
-Students will be encouraged to target appropriate scholarships and fellowships, learn about the programs, criteria, and conditions of award.
+HONR 2000G Honors Seminar: Distinguished Fellowships (3 credits) This course will preview a range of distinguished fellowships Rhodes, Marshall, Truman, Goldwater, Fulbright, and others.
+Students will be encouraged to target appropriate scholarships and fellowships, learn about the programs, criteria, and conditions of awards.
 Students will be provided tools and skills which support application and consideration for these awards.
 These same skills are relevant for pursuit of graduate school and professional career opportunities.
-Prerequisite: Honors Students Only development of woman's fiction from Jane Austen's era and film from the "woman's film" of the 1940s.
-Prerequisite: Honors Students Only.
+Prerequisite: Honors students only.

 HONR 2000H Honors Seminar: Famous American Trials (3 credits) This course will examine famous trials in American history that reflect major social changes, cultural conflicts and political struggles from the late 19th century through the 20th century.
-Prerequisite: Honors Students Only.
+Prerequisite: Honors students only.

 HONR 2000J Honors Seminar: Chick Lit, Chick Flicks (3 credits) This course will examine popular film and literature targeting women.
 Both contemporary "chick lit" and "chick flicks" feature single, urban women in their late 20s and early 30s navigating the minefields of professional life and romantic relationships.
-This course will trace the
+This course will trace the development of woman's fiction from Jane Austen's era and film from the "woman's film" of the 1940s.
+Prerequisite: Honors students only.